-Outstanding principal as of Outstanding principal as of Mortgage and loan detail June 30, 2020 June 30, 2019 B. In response to the coronavirus ("COVID-19") outbreak in 2020, the U.S. Federal Government enacted the Coronavirus Aid, Relief, and Economic Security Act that, among other economic stimulus measures, established the Paycheck Protection Program ("PPP") to provide small business loans.
+- Mortgage and loan detail Outstanding principal as of June 30, 2021 Outstanding principal as of June 30, 2020 A. In response to the coronavirus ("COVID-19") outbreak in 2020, the U.S. Federal Government enacted the Coronavirus Aid, Relief, and Economic Security Act that, among other economic stimulus measures, established the Paycheck Protection Program ("PPP") to provide small business loans.
 On April 20, 2020, the Organization received loan proceeds in the amount of \$1,029,347 under the Paycheck Protection Program ("PPP").
 The loans and accrued interest are eligible for forgiveness as long as the borrower uses the loan proceeds for eligible purposes in accordance with the PPP.
 The loan bears interest at 1%.
 Payments of interest-only are due through maturity or loan forgiveness.
 April 20, 2022, the maturity date.
-The loan is unsecured.
-As of June 30, 2020, the outstanding principal is \$1,029,347.
-1,029,347 C. Construction loan bears interest at 7% per annum.
-The loan converted to a 15-year mortgage in December 2014.
+The loan is unsecured. \$ 1,029,347 \$ 1,029,347 B. Construction loan bears interest at 7% per annum.
+The loan converted to a 15- year mortgage in December 2014.
 Monthly payments of interest and principal are \$9,168 to maturity.
 The loan is secured by the underlying real property.
-766,534 820,813 D. NYCHPD provided a mortgage loan of \$8,125,000 for the construction of the building on White Plains Road.
+708,331 766,534 C. NYCHPD provided a mortgage loan of \$8,125,000 for the construction of the building on White Plains Road.
 The loan bears interest at 1.30% per annum and matures on November 25, 2064.
 There are no required payments under the mortgage agreement and the loan will be "forgiven" at maturity, assuming all terms and the loan is expected conditions are met the by Partnership.
 The loan is secured by the underling real property.
-8,125,000 8,125,000 Partnership.
-The loan is secured by the underling 8,125, 000
+8,125,000 8,125,000

-Notes to Consolidated and Combined Financial Statements June 30, 2020 and 2019
+Notes to Consolidated and Combined Financial Statements June 30, 2021 and 2020